 Run to the entrance of Death Mountain Trail.

 Use the bean stalk just outside Dodongo's Cavern as before to quickly get up to the path with the eruptions.
 Remember to run out of the way if you see shadows on the ground.
 At the wall that you can climb, remember to stay a little distance from the wall to lure the tektite to land near you so you can kill it.
 Then use the Hookshot to kill the skulltulas on the way up.
 Quickly walk up to Biggoron (he's to the right of the entrance to Death Mountain Crater) and give him the Eyedrops.
 He gives you the Claim Check.

-Turn it from day to night (or night to day) three times in a row.
-You'll have to wait for night to fall or day to break before playing Sun's Song again, because otherwise the song won't do anything.
+Play Sun's Song six times, but wait until daybreak/nightfall before playing the song each time.
+This makes three days pass.
 Show Biggoron your Claim Check and he'll give you Biggoron's Sword.
 (If it's not ready, just keep playing Sun's Song and checking with him until he gives it to you).

-Now you have Biggoron's Sword!
-It's such a big blade you have to wield it with both hands, which means that you can't use your shield while holding it.
-You can still use the shield if you aren't holding the sword in your hands, though, so if you're holding the sword, stay still until the A button says "Put Away" to put the blade away, and then you can use the shield.
+Biggoron's Sword is so big that you have to wield it with both hands, which means that you can't use your shield while holding it.
+You can still use the shield, but only if you put Biggoron's Sword away first.

-If you hit R while holding the sword, you'll hold the blade in front of you, but it doesn't block anything, unfortunately.
+If you try to raise your shield while holding Biggoron's Sword, you will hold the blade in front of you, but it doesn't actually protect you.
 This blade is twice as powerful as the Master Sword.
-It may have taken a while to get it, but it's worth it!